 Science is linked to Learning Journey topics where possible.
 Where work is cross curricular, children may experience Science through:

 Use of data -- statistics, graphs, pictures and photographs

 The learning environment

 The outdoor learning environment is of great importance at Wrenbury.
-Termly learning Journeys are planned to offer the children a broad and practical scientific experience using the outdoors.
+Termly Learning Journeys are planned to offer the children a broad and practical scientific experience using the outdoors where possible.
 Science at Wrenbury is well resourced to: